Kala Bagai: The battle for citizenship

 Vaishno Das Bagai became a naturalized United States citizen in 1921, but his citizenship was revoked in the wake of the 1923 Bhagat Singh Thind decision.
 This forced the family to sell their property, including their store, and left them stateless people unable to get a U.S. passport.

 According to Rani Bagai, "that meant that now he could not travel to India unless it was back under an Indian passport under the crown, the British Crown…But there were a lot worse implications…he now could not own a business.
 So I believe it had to be transferred to a friend or someone who was not Indian.
 So there were a lot of problems then with that.
 It was bad enough trying to run it on his own, and the discrimination and the bias, but now having to run it through a second party and, you know, the trust you put into someone to manage the money and give you the money that's owed to you…there were…issues there where he was swindled or lost money and he felt, I think, quite a bit of despair and frustration towards the end.
 No matter what he did…he can't go home to India.
-They would pursue him, they would probably arrest him if he came back there because of the work he did with the Ghadar party in San Francisco.
+They would pursue him; they would probably arrest him if he came back there because of the work he did with the Ghadar party in San Francisco.
 He couldn't make a go of things the way he dreamed of in San Francisco, for his family and, you know, the idea of a business and all that were kind of vanishing.
 So it was a very…depressing, frustrating time for him."

 Vaishno Das Bagai committed suicide in 1928.
 In his suicide note, he wrote "I do not choose to live the life of an interned person: yes, I am in a free country and can move about where and when I wish inside the country.
 Is life worth living in a gilded cage?
 Obstacles this way, blockades that way, and the bridges burnt behind."

-Kala Bagai, now a widow and single mother of three, raised her three children without the benefit of United States citizenship.
-She invested the life insurance payment, received the kindness of strangers, made close friends, and was proud to be able to eventually send all three of her sons to college, to Stanford, UC Berkeley, and USC.
+After becoming a widow, Kala Bagai raised her three children in the United States without holding citizenship.
+She managed the family’s finances, received support from friends and acquaintances, and was able to send all three of her sons to college, including Stanford, UC Berkeley, and USC.

 She finally received her United States citizenship in 1950, after the passage of the Luce-Celler Act of 1946.